Assessing constipation

 What your doctor or nurse will do

-Before your doctor or nurse can treat your constipation they need to find out how bad it is and what is causing it.
+Before your doctor or nurse can treat your constipation, they need to find out how bad it is and what is causing it.
 It is important to assess all aspects of your constipation so that you get the right treatment.

-Your doctor or nurse might:
+Your doctor or nurse also might:

-examine you
+- examine you

-give you laxatives
+- give you

 Questions your doctor or nurse may ask